 The results from the STOP-or-NOT trial provide evidence that can inform guideline recommendations, which are currently weak.
 Given the lack of significant differences, both continuation and discontinuation strategies are acceptable, suggesting a tailored approach may be beneficial.
 A discontinuation strategy might be chosen if there is a specific concern about hypotension, while continuation may be preferred for patients apprehensive about stopping their medication or for practical reasons.

-Source & Image Credit: ESC Congress 2024
+Source and Image Credit: ESC Congress 2024